asmotor/asmotor/doc/Symbols.md

 .pStuff  RW 1
 .tData   RB 256
 .bCount  RB 1
-.SIZEOF  RB 0
+         RSEND
 ```

 This will create a scope and local symbols that may be accessed using the normal local label mechanism, eg. `MyStruct.pStuff`, `MyStruct.SIZEOF` and so forth.
+The symbol `MyStruct` will contain the last value of the `__RS` symbol, in this case the value after the last `RB` statement, 259.

 ## <a name="string_symbols"></a> String symbols
 String symbols are used to assign a name to an often used string.
 These symbols are expanded to their value whenever the assembler encounters the assigned name.